-This chart is for illustrative purposes only and is not meant to represent the performance of any specific investment option.
-The scenario assumes a 7% annual rate of return, a maximized Regular Contribution for the first 20 years, and a maximized Ages 50+ Contribution for the remaining 10 years for both the 403b and the 457b.
+This graph is for illustrative purposes only and not meant to represent the performance of any specific investment option.
+The scenario assumes monthly payroll contributions, a 7% annual rate of return and reinvestment of earnings, with no withdrawals.
 Rates of return will vary.